ctrohin/jstream/README.md

 ```
 ## Changelog
 ### v2025.3.3
+This versions adds the following features:
+- stream collectors
+    - the *Stream* class has been enriched with the *collectUsing* method to transform/reduce a stream
+    - the *Collectors* class has been added containing the following collectors:
+        - toList - produces a list of the elements of the stream
+        - toSet - produces a set of the elements of the stream
+        - groupingBy - produces a dictionary of the stream with the grouping value as key and a list of elements as values
+        - partitioningBy - produces a dictionary of the string with True/False as key (as returned by the given condition) and a list of elements as values
+        - joining - produces a string from all elements of the stream by joining them with the given separator
-This version adds argument injection via the *injectArgs* decorator.
+- argument injection via the *injectArgs* decorator.
 See usage below in the *Attribute and argument injection* section.
-This version also adds the ability to retrieve all dependencies of a certain type using the *allOfType* and *allOfTypeStream* methods.
+- the ability to retrieve all dependencies of a certain type using the *allOfType* and *allOfTypeStream* methods.
 This method is useful when multiple dependecies that implement the same parent class are provided, for cases where you have multiple validators that can be dynamically provided.
 ```python
 class ValidatorInterface(abc.ABC):
     @abc.abstractmethod